 In the past few years, the desire to improve employee engagement has become an elevated priority across many companies, especially during the current business climate.
+With disengagement rates reaching 85% and the cost of disengagement reaching $8.8 trillion, it’s more important than ever for organizations to find the right strategies to boost engagement.
 The cost of poor engagement includes the obvious employee turnover and recruitment of replacements, lower productivity, and customer service issues.
 But what about performance?
-Hard to track… unless you look at the benefits of increasing the discretionary effort of the team.
-In fact, there is a business case to focus specifically on the drivers that impact the discretionary effort on the operations.
+Hard to track… unless you look at the benefits of increasing the discretionary effort of the team, so let’s dive in.

-First, you may be asking, ‘what is discretionary effort?’.
-Aubrey Daniels, Ph.D. and noted for his passion for applying science to optimize performance on human behavior, stated "Discretionary effort is the level of effort people could give if they wanted to, but above and beyond the minimum required.".
+Aubrey Daniels, Ph.D., noted for his passion for applying science to optimize performance on human behavior, stated "Discretionary effort is the level of effort people could give if they wanted to, but above and beyond the minimum required."
 Some have called employee’s Discretionary Effort as “going the extra mile” and have taken this concept to represent employees working outside of their schedule to complete tasks.
 However, that is misguided and it opens the door for complaints of employee abuse and labor-relations complaints.
 Discretionary effort is really about a fully motivated employee who feels appreciated, recognized, valued and applies a deep commitment for their work.
 It is about becoming a ‘True Believer’ in the work they do, the team they belong to and the company they work for.

 However, the study concluded that rational and emotional commitment did not equally impact Discretionary Effort.
 Historically, many operational leaders would have suggested performance had a greater link to the employee’s rational logic and loyal commitment to their job.
 However, the study found that it was really the emotional factors that drove a much greater improvement to performance.